Posts Tagged ‘instructions’

 Don’t have a chemical peel if..

 Don’t have a chemical peel if you are pregnant or on Accutane.
-Don’t have medium or deep peels on skin with active acne.
-Superficial peels are generally recommended when treating skin with acne.
+Avoid deeper peels if you have active acne, superficial peels are generally recommended when treating skin with acne.

 Don’t have exfoliating treatments or use exfoliating products until the recommended time, based on the depth of your peel.
-With medium and deep peels, you should wait at least 6 weeks before exfoliating.
+With deeper peels you may be instructed to wait up to 6 weeks before exfoliating.

 Do follow post treatment instructions.

-Use a gentle cleanser like Cetaphil, and a mild moisturizer.
+Use a gentle facial cleanser, and a mild moisturizer.
 A hydrocortisone cream and antiseptic compresses may also be recommended.
-Aquaphor ointment can be used around areas like the mouth to prevent cracking from medium and deep peels.
-With medium and deep peels you should use a hydroquinone 4% or higher, after peeling has been completed.
+An occlusive ointment, such as Aquaphor may be used around areas such as the mouth, to prevent cracking from deeper peels.
+With deeper peels a 4% hydroquinone may be recommended, after peeling has been completed to reduce the chance of post inflammatory hyper pigmentation.
 You may also be instructed to use tretinoin (Retin-A).
-Post treatment care varies depending on level of peel.
+Post treatment care varies depending on level of peel, skin condition and skin type.
+Always discuss appropriate post treatment care with your provider.

 Don’t assist peeling.